microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

     * The notification must not confuse the user about what they need to address or triage.
 For example, if an *@mention* notification is received, the panel on the right in the activity feed app must display or reference the corresponding *@mention*.
     * If the notification pertains to removal or deletion, direct users to the content indicating the action, so that they understand the outcome before taking action.
 For example, remove a user from a group or delete a list.
 * Ensure that the right pane experience in the feed is self-contained and does not break the feed experience.
 For example, if the notification leads to a modal or pop-up dialog, the modal must exist only within the app and not over the activity feed experience.
-* Check if the apps are sending more than 10 notifications per minute, per user.
+* Verify that the apps are not sending more than 10 notifications per minute, per user.
   > [!NOTE]
   > Notifications are throttled if the per user notification count exceeds 10.
 * Ensure that the apps are performing.
 The time taken for an app to load is measured and can impact the user experience when a user switches between notifications in the activity feed.